To the End of June

 "Casts a searing eye on the labyrinth that is the American foster care system." -NPR's On Point

-"Informative, poignate, passionate, and persuasive., To The End of June is almost certain...to generate a sense of urgency in readers to fix a broken system that has sometimes managed to fly beneath the radar." -Huffington Post
+"Informative, poignant, passionate, and persuasive, To The End of June is almost certain...to generate a sense of urgency in readers to fix a broken system that has sometimes managed to fly beneath the radar." -Huffington Post

 "Beam offers historical background and keen analysis of the social, political, racial, and economic factors that drive foster-care policies...A very moving, powerful look at a system charged with caring for nearly half a million children across the U.S."-Booklist, starred review